 A few years back you would have expected Ryan Day to fold under pressure, but no more so.

-This is a link to their deciding frame.
+This is their deciding frame.
 The opening red, under the circumstances was pure class, especially after John Higgins 136 in the previous frame!
 And the plant in the middle pocket that was in effect match ball wasn’t half bad either!